durkie/durkie.github.io/_posts/2016-06-29-concrete-jungle-carl-disalvo-collaboration.markdown

 Carl's group likes us because they already have a heavy focus on food systems, infrastructure and maps, so a local non-profit that maps fruit trees for foraging and donation is a perfect fit.

-So how do we sense fruit growing in a tree?
+Now that we're working together, how do we actually sense fruit growing in a tree?

-* Drones
+* ## Drones

 Our first approach was to use drones.
 The blue-sky idea was to have a drone fly to a fruit tree, take a photo of the tree and return.
 Also don't hit any trees, animals, cars or power lines.
-And don't freak anyone out, so maybe fly only at night?
-Kind of a stretch.
+And don't freak anyone out, so maybe fly only at night.
+We're in fantasyland at this point so the drone should may as well also pick a fruit and bring it back for us to sample.

 We did some preliminary work and started to develop computer-vision software that could identify fruit growing on fruit trees.
 But this was the blue-sky idea because it was basically impossible, both because 2014 consumer drone technology wasn't capable, but because it was legally impossible as well.
 The FAA had a variety of strange and onerous drone rules in place at the time, requiring things like detailed flight manifestos and that each flight have a trained operator and trained drone spotter.
 Carl received an email from the Georgia Tech Associate Dean of Research informing him that "policy of the FAA is that if a FAA-sanctioned institution is caught breaking FAA rules, then the entire institution can have their regulation revoked."
 So that shelved the drone project for a while...

-So what other options do we have for sensing fruit?
+What sensing options did that leave us with?
 A few candidates:

-* Sensing ethylene gas production.
+* ## Sensing ethylene gas production.

 Fruits that are *climacteric* are fruits that ripen in the presence of[ethylene](https://en.wikipedia.org/wiki/Ethylene) gas.
 These are fruits like apples, bananas, tomatoes, and melons, and this is the reason people suggest putting some fruits in a paper bag with a banana to encourage the fruit to ripen.